Physical Logic: Final Words

 With hindsight, we can see that the belief that the geometry of physical space was fixed and Euclidean came about because deviations from Euclidean geometry at non-relativistic speeds and small curvatures are difficult to detect.
 In a similar vein, Sorkin suggests, the need for deviations from classical rules of inference about physical events lay undetected until the discovery of quantum phenomena (see however \cite{Sorkin10}).
 That's all very well, but it could seem much harder to wean ourselves off the structure of classical logic than to give up Euclidean geometry.
 To those who feel that classical rules of inference are essential to science this reassurance can be offered: in GMT classical rules of inference are used to reason about the co-events themselves, because a single co-event corresponds to the physical world.

 Moreover, in the multiplicative scheme (to the extent that the finite system case is a good guide to the more general, infinite case) each co-event can be equivalently understood in terms of its support---a subset of $\Omega$.
 In Hartle's Generalised Quantum Mechanics \cite{Hartle93,Hartle95}, this subset would be called a {\emph{coarse--grained history}}; the proposal of the multiplicative scheme is to describe the physical world as a single coarse--grained history.
-The altered rules of inference in the multiplicative scheme for GMT are no more of a conceptual leap than this: the physical world is not as fine grained as it might have been, and there are some details which are missing, ontologically.

-Furthermore, the results reported here reveal the alteration of logic in the multiplicative scheme to be the mildest possible modification: keeping MP and relinquishing only C2.
-Denying C2 in physics means allowing the possibility that an electron is not inside a box and not outside it either.
+The altered rules of inference in the multiplicative scheme for GMT are no more of a conceptual leap than this: the physical world is not as fine grained as it might have been, and there are some details which are missing, ontologically. \ Furthermore, the results reported here reveal the alteration of logic in the multiplicative scheme to be the mildest possible modification: keeping MP and relinquishing only C2.
+Relinquishing C2 in physics means allowing the possibility that an electron is not inside a box and not outside it either.
 Another example is accepting the possibility that a photon in a double slit experiment does not pass through the left slit and does not pass through the right slit.
 At the level of electrons and photons, such a non-classical state of affairs is not too hard to swallow; indeed, very many, very similar statements are commonly made about the microscopic details of quantum systems.
-The multiplicative scheme for GMT makes precise the nature of Feynman's ``logical tightrope'' and raises the important question: ``Are violations of classical logic confined to the microscopic realm?''.
+The multiplicative scheme for GMT is a proposal for making precise the nature of Feynman's ``logical tightrope'' and raises the important question: ``Are violations of classical logic confined to the microscopic realm?''.
 Answering this question becomes a matter of calculation within any given theory \cite{Sorkin11}.